aimclub/FEDOT/docs/source/api/pipeline.rst

             For example, if pipeline was saved to ``C:\FEDOT\saved\2022-11-16_15-53-49_pipeline_saved\2022-11-16_15-53-49_pipeline_saved.json`` than path to load pipeline must be specified as ``C:\FEDOT\saved\2022-11-16_15-53-49_pipeline_saved\2022-11-16_15-53-49_pipeline_saved.json``.

-            Fitted_operations&preprocessing will be loaded automatically if there is any.
+            Fitted_operations&preprocessing will be loaded automatically if there are any.

 Examples